MicrosoftDocs/ATADocs/ATADocs/PlanDesign/ata-capacity-planning.md

 &#42;&#42;Total amount of non-hyper threaded cores that this domain controller has installed.<br>While hyper threading is acceptable for the ATA Lightweight Gateway, when planning for capacity, you should count actual cores and not hyper threaded cores.

 &#42;&#42;&#42;Total amount of memory that this domain controller has installed.
-> [!NOTE]
+> [!NOTES]
-> If the domain controller does not have the necessary amount of resources required by the ATA Lightweight Gateway, the domain controller performance will not be effected, but the ATA Lightweight Gateway might not operate as expected.
+> -   If the domain controller does not have the necessary amount of resources required by the ATA Lightweight Gateway, the domain controller performance will not be effected, but the ATA Lightweight Gateway might not operate as expected.
+> -   When running as a virtual machine dynamic memory or any other memory ballooning feature is not supported.
+> -   For optimal performance, set the **Power Option** of the ATA Lightweight Gateway to **High Performance**.
 ### ATA Gateway Sizing

 Consider the following when deciding how many ATA Gateways to deploy.